 So, what is it about Human Nature that gets in the way of a higher fidelity implementation of the Scientific Method?
+And is this Human Nature truly the inescapable nature of humans or is it just a default nature that can, in fact, be modified for the better through appropriate education?

 The following selection of quotations was compiled by the WCM for the Inaugural Symposium of the Institute for Venture Science, 25 September 2015.